PickNikRobotics/beta_moveit_website/_posts/2020-02-14-moveit-2-beta-feature-list.md

 <div style="text-align:center"><img src="/assets/images/blog_posts/moveit2_beta/moveit2_team.jpg" alt="MoveIt 2"></div>
 <br>

-<b>Big news! <a href="https://github.com/ros-planning/moveit2" target="_blank">MoveIt 2 Beta</a> has been launched today thanks to a big effort from the PickNik Robotics' team, Yu Yan (Intel), Robert Haschke and other MoveIt maintainers.
+<b>Big news!</b> <a href="https://github.com/ros-planning/moveit2" target="_blank">MoveIt 2 Beta</a> has been launched today thanks to a big effort from the PickNik Robotics' team, Yu Yan (Intel), Robert Haschke and other MoveIt maintainers.
 This is a big step forward in providing next generation open source robotics.
 MoveIt 2 will enable many compelling advantages over its predecessor, namely faster, more reactive planning through realtime control of robot arms.
-The new platform version will enable more reliable robot behaviors, based on industry feedback.</b>
+The new platform version will enable more reliable robot behaviors, based on industry feedback.

 ### Feature List